 We’ll get acquainted and talk about your writing goals for the coming days on Gay Island.
 Over dinner and drinks in Camden, we’ll discuss the writing of place and narrative nonfiction, and we’ll send you to your hotel room at the beautiful 16 Bayview with a story or two to read before bed.

-Morning Session — Lens and Legwork in Narrative Nonfiction: Many of the most powerful pieces of nonfiction writing involve a writer telling a story that is not his or her own.
-After a tour of the Down East offices, we will travel by kayak (or motorized boat if you prefer) to our lodge on Gay Island.
+Morning Session — Lens and Legwork in Narrative Nonfiction: After a tour of the Down East offices, we will travel by kayak (or motorized boat if you prefer) to our lodge on Gay Island.
 We’ll spend our early workshop delving into the craft of narrative nonfiction, paying special attention to perspective, point of view, and the reporting techniques that give a story detail and depth.
 We’ll practice interview techniques (a great ice-breaker for our first day on the

 island!) and share a few favorite magazine stories with varying approaches to the genre.